sulu/SuluArticleBundle/UPGRADE.md

 ### Rename WebsiteArticleController::renderBlock to WebsiteArticleController::renderBlockView

-Symfony 6.4 did add an own `renderBlock` method to its `AbstractController`.
+In Symfony 6.4, an independent `renderBlock` method was introduced to its `AbstractController`.
-This would actually throw an error when projects upgrading to Symfony 6.4 as the `renderBlock` method of Sulu is incompatible to Symfony `renderBlock` method.
-For these cases we rename `renderBlock` to `renderBlockView`.
+This change poses issues for projects upgrading to Symfony 6.4, as the `renderBlock` method in Sulu is incompatible with Symfony's `renderBlock` method.
+To address this issue, we have to rename the Sulu `renderBlock` method to `renderBlockView`.

 ## 2.3.0